cfsamson/azure-jwt/README.md

 ## Windows
+Most Windows system will not have OpenSSL installed by default so the easiest way to get the library working is compiling with the `vendored` feature.
+Beware that building OpenSSL the first time will require some time.

 On windows, the `vendored` feature requires a small workaround to find the systems root certificates so we will add an additional dependency to fix that.
 For more information see: https://github.com/alexcrichton/openssl-probe